Contributed By The Scottish Arbitration Centre

 The award must be signed by all arbitrators, or all those assenting to the award.
 It must state the seat of the arbitration, when it was made and when it takes effect, the tribunal’s reasons for the award, whether any previous provisional or part award has been made and the extent to which any such award is superseded or confirmed.

 There is no set time limit for the making of the award within the 2010 Act, although parties can adopt rules setting this.
 The tribunal is under a general duty to avoid unnecessary delay.

-The tribunal has wide powers to award damages, specific performance, rectification and grant injunctions.
-The tribunal also has the power to make declaratory awards (ie declaring a contract provision to have a particular effect).
+The tribunal has wide powers to award damages, specific performance or rectification, and grant injunctions.
+The tribunal also has the power to make declaratory awards (ie, declaring a contract provision to have a particular effect).